OpenCyphal-Garage/libcyphal/docs/design/readme.md

 };
 ```

-The lizard-specific implementation is stored (i.e., allocated) in the `ImplementationCell` class template, which is defined as follows:
+The lizard-specific implementation is stored (i.e., allocated) in the `ImplementationCell` class template:

 ```c++
 /// The instance is always initialized with a valid value, but it may turn valueless if the value is moved.